Hazelle2511/Agro-click/README.md

 # AgroClick

-The goal of the website is to help local farmer promote,  sale  and deliver their products to the people near them.
-It helps the user know whose local farmer available near them.
+The goal of the website is to help local farmers promote,  sale  and deliver their products to the people near them.
+It helps the user to know who are the local farmers available around them.
 The website  **MUST**  be  **responsive/adaptive** to the most usable devices.

 ## Built With